Is It Normal for Your Teeth to Wiggle with Braces?

 1. How Braces Make Your Teeth Move

-Braces work by applying continuous pressure to your teeth, encouraging them to shift into their correct positions.
+Braces work by putting steady pressure on your teeth, which slowly guides them toward their correct positions.

 2. The Science Behind Orthodontic Treatment

-When braces exert force on your teeth, the periodontal ligament and the bone tissue respond by breaking down and rebuilding.
+When braces apply force, the periodontal ligament and the surrounding bone tissue slowly change by breaking down in some areas and rebuilding in others.

 3. Is it Normal for Teeth to Feel Loose with Braces?